Venice Farmers Market requiring masks

-VENICE - After encouraging masks at its first Venice Farmers Market last week after months of being shut down by COVID-19, masks will be mandatory starting this week.
+After encouraging patrons to wear masks at the first Venice Farmers Market held following months of being shut down by COVID-19, officials now say masks are mandatory.

-The Farmers Market is at City Hall from 8 a.m.-noon on Saturdays on West Venice Avenue between Harbor Drive and Avenue des Parques.
+The Farmers Market is conducted at City Hall on West Venice Avenue between Harbor Drive and Avenue des Parques.
+Hours are from 8 a.m. to noon on Saturdays.
+It is run by the same team that has weekly farmers markets during the season in Englewood and West Villages in North Port.
+Those are both closed, with expected re-openings in October.

-Only service animals are allowed because of rules enacted in the era of COVID-19.

 Post a comment as